britram/rains-prototype/draft-trammell-rains-protocol.md

 - Objects of type ip4-addr can be represented as A RRs.
 - Objects of type redirection can be represented as NS RRs.
-- Objects of type cert-info can be represented as TLSA RRs [EDITOR'S NOTE make sure we design them so this is true].
+- Objects of type cert-info can be represented as TLSA RRs
 - Objects of type service-info can be represented as SRV RRs.

 There are a few object types without mappings: